Karbala Headquarters

 The Karbala Headquarters is one of the ten main commands of the IRGC Ground Forces, led by Ahmad Khadem Seyyed al-Shohada.
 It operates in southwestern Iran and is the oldest IRGC ground forces headquarters, established in 1981 during the early years of the Iran–Iraq War.

 The Karbala Headquarters oversees the Vali-e-Asr Khuzestan, Abolfazl Lorestan, and Fath Kohgiluyeh and Boyer-Ahmad provincial corps.
 Key combat units under its command include the 7th Vali-e-Asr Armored Division, the 15th Imam Hassan Behbahan Brigade, the 51st Hazrat Hojjat Ahvaz Armored Brigade, the 64th Artillery and Missile Group, the Hazrat Mahdi Andimeshk Ranger Brigade, the 57th Lorestan Brigade, and the 48th Fath Kohgiluyeh and Boyer-Ahmad Brigade.

 The headquarters is based at the Golf Barracks in Ahvaz.
-During the Iran–Israel War, on June 20–21, 2025, the Karbala base was struck several times by Israeli Air Force missile attacks.
+During the Twelve-Day War, on June 20–21, 2025, the Karbala base was struck several times by Israeli Air Force missile attacks.